 A meritocracy is a society where people get into positions of power, wealth, and influence out of skill.
 They have out-competed their competition.
+It’s also a central feature of the American dream mythology.

 A perfect meritocracy would theoretically create a fair society because people get what they deserve.
 However, there are many downsides and barriers to meritocracy.
 Barriers include nepotism, favoritism, inequality of opportunity, and corruption which lead to people cheating the system.